raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 * A Linux kernel update is not required.
 Raspbian has been tested using the 4.19 and 5.4 (32 and 64 bit) kernel.

 ### USB device compatiblity
-This no explicit set of supported devices.
+There's no explicit set of supported devices.
 Initially we recommend using a USB pen drive or SSD.
 Hard drives will probably require a powered HUB and in all cases you should verify that the devices work correctly from within Raspbian using an SD card boot.

 Please post interoperability reports (positive or negative) on the Raspberry Pi forums.